 Natalie: (Laughs) That sounds like a lot!

 Natalie: Mhmm.
-So is there anything unique, you think, about the drag scene in St. Louis compared to other places?
+Uh, so is there anything unique, you think, about the drag scene in St. Louis compared to other places?

 Natalie: That sounds fantastic!
 It sounds like a really tight-knit community.